Marvel's Avengers (video game): Discordant Sound

-It is discovered by Shuri that Klaw survived his last encounter, albeit weakened for a time being, and will always return many times to get revenge on Wakanda and the Avengers.
-With the help of Zawavari and Okoye, Avengers immediately disperse Klaw and defend the Vibranium Mound.
+Shuri discovers that Klaw survived his last encounter, albeit weakened for a time being, and will always return many times to get revenge on Wakanda and the Avengers.
+With the help of Zawavari and Okoye, the Avengers immediately disperse Klaw and defend the Vibranium Mound.

 With Great Power

 While the Avengers continue their fight against A.I.M., Peter Parker and Liz Allan apply for internships with the company only to learn A.I.M. is torturing Inhumans to create weapons with help from Allan's family's company Allan Chemicals.
-Parker and Allan ask the Avengers for help with Parker becoming Spider-Man to help the heroes expose A.I.M., while Liz joins the Resistance.
-It is revealed that Liz's half-brother Mark Raxton had been working undercover for his sister's sake to gather pieces of information for Spider-Man and the Avengers about A.I.M.'s dubious activities such as Spencer Smythe's downfall on siding with A.I.M. ever since the death of his son Alistair Smythe 5 years ago.
-With the evidence of A.I.M. and Spencer's crimes exposed and under investigation, Raxton uploads them to Daily Bugle and turns himself into the authorities for testimony against A.I.M..
+Peter and Liz ask the Avengers for help with Peter becoming Spider-Man to help the heroes expose A.I.M., while Liz joins the resistance.
+It is revealed that Liz's half-brother Mark Raxton had been working undercover for his sister's sake to gather pieces of information for Spider-Man and the Avengers about A.I.M.'s dubious activities such as Spencer Smythe's downfall on siding with A.I.M. ever since the death of his son Alistair Smythe five years ago.
+With the evidence of A.I.M. and Smythe's crimes exposed and under investigation, Raxton uploads them to Daily Bugle and turns himself into the authorities for testimony against A.I.M..
 Shortly after gaining a new suit as a reserved Avengers member, Peter gets a phone call from Aunt May before he goes swinging across the city at night.

 Return of Nick Fury

-Following the Avengers' success in retrieving the Cosmic Cube from Monica and preventing the Future Imperfect timeline from happening, as well as their successful alliance with Wakandan army, Nick Fury resurfaces from the shadows and returns to lead S.H.I.E.L.D. once more.
+Following the Avengers' success in retrieving the Cosmic Cube from Rappaccini and preventing the Future Imperfect's timeline from happening, as well as their successful alliance with the Wakandan army, Fury resurfaces from the shadows and returns to lead S.H.I.E.L.D. once more.